M875990/Blinkit-grossary-data/README.md

-# This is my Power BI project using Blinkit grocery data.
+# This is my Power BI project using Blinkit grocery Data Analyst.

 A dedicated Web Developer and Data Analyst with experience in data analysis and report creation using Power BI.
 Successfully completed a project to analyze and present Blinkit grocery data, ensuring data integrity and clarity through effective cleaning, modeling, and visualization techniques.